swsmile/UOM-CSMScDissertationTemplate/README.md

 The template is based on a [original template](http://studentnet.cs.manchester.ac.uk/resources/latex/MUThesis/) by Graham Gough and optimized a bit in the following points:
 - More clear directory structure
 - Used Harvard Reference Style
-- Provide an instruction on counting words
+- Provided an instruction on counting words
 - Add .gitignore to ignore certain files